Bells, Clocks, Watches

 10 p.m. to 2 a.m. |

-Titanic had six lookouts who were divided into three
+Titanic had six lookouts.
+They were divided into

 ||||